 Self-guided walking tours and informational brochures for the public: Park Moderne, Old Town Calabasas, and The Heritage of Local Film Making.

-The annual performance of Juan Bautista de Anza's encampment in Calabasas on February 22, 1776.
-This is a community effort re-enactment by the Calabasas Anza Heritage Association.
 The Society has purchased a commemorative brick at Juan Baustista de Anza Park in Calabasas, Warner Center Park in Woodland Hills, and at the Pioneer Memorial Cemetery in Sylmar, California.
 This site is the location of the second-oldest cemetery in the San Fernando Valley and honors and documents the remains of Civil War veterans from the San Fernando Valley.

 CLVHS is also making history with new programs currently in development: Calabasas Historic Preservation Committee; Completion of a video for presentation to schools and local civic organizations and Introduction of a Calabasas Heritage oral history program.

 Our major program is a history-related lecture every fourth Thursday at the Calabasas Library who co-sponsors the event.
 For specific topics and other details, check the library website HERE.

 The field trip included The California Story, a companion exhibit featuring images and artifacts that relate the shuttle program to California, where the orbiters were built, in addition to viewing Endeavour at the Samuel Oschin Pavilion.